Wanderers (novel): Synopsis

-Several people use the Flock as a way to promote themselves and to their own ends, such as conservative politician Ed Creel and liberal rock and roll icon Pete, who condemn and support the Flock, respectively.
+Several people use the Flock as a way to promote themselves and to their own ends, such as conservative politician Ed Creel and liberal rock and roll icon Pete Corley, who condemn and support the Flock, respectively.
 Tensions in the United States grow as a deadly fungal disease called White Mask, which originated in bats as white-nose syndrome, threatens to end all human life on earth.
 Some family members leave their loved ones in Flock due to the potential danger and because they need to resume their own lives.
 Others refuse to leave, such as Shana, the sister of the first Walker, and several CDC members.
 Others join the Shepherds, such as former cop Marcy, whose brain damage seems to be healed when she is in close proximity to the Walkers.
 As the walk continues Shana falls in love with CDC worker Arav and becomes pregnant.
 Matthew realizes, far too late, that Creel and Stover are dangerously unhinged.
 He is raped and imprisoned by Stover, who forces him to record hate filled sermons.
 Benji discovers that the Walkers were engineered by Black Swan as a minimum viable population and a way to survive White Mask, which uses nanobots to control the Walkers.
 The Flock is attacked by Stover's men.
 While impervious to most harm, they can still be killed by bullets and other projectiles.
 Marcy goes to fight the snipers and kills several, only to be captured.
 Several Walkers die, only for some of the Shepherds to take their place, Shana included.
 Once controlled, Shana discovers that all of the Walkers are in a simulation of Ouray, Colorado, the ultimate destination and a place that Black Swan calculates will allow the survivors to wait out the disease and fall of civilization.

-Matthew escapes capture and with his wife, try to reconnect with their son Bo by way of Matthew infiltrating a white supremacist camp.
-This attempt is unsuccessful as Bo is unable to easily approach his son, but he does discover Marcy, who asks him to warn the Shepherds that Stover is coming with his full army.
+Matthew escapes capture and, with his wife, try to reconnect with their son Bo by way of Matthew infiltrating a white supremacist camp.
+This attempt is unsuccessful as Matthew is unable to easily approach his son, but he does discover Marcy, who asks him to warn the Shepherds that Stover is coming with his full army.
 He leaves his wife, who refuses to leave without Bo, and makes his way towards Ouray.
 Meanwhile Benji sets out in search of antifungal drugs that may help overcome White Mask, as he, Arav, and Benji's lover Sadie are all infected, as are several Shepherds.
 He is only able to get a couple of bottles, which Arav and Sadie secretly save for Benji.
 Pete, meanwhile, leaves the Flock in order to find his family and reveal that he is gay, only to discover that his lover Landry has contracted White Mask.
 Landry leaves him and heads to Ouray to get things ready for the Walkers.
 In the simulation Shana meets with Black Swan, which implies that it has plans for her and her baby.